AaronCWacker/CV/README.md

    - Led large scale demonstration and daredevil demonstration sessions of how to create apps using AI pair programming to community of over 3000+ people receiving most video views, replays, and follow ups.
    - Led State of the Art (SOTA) based innovative demo Sessions setting record of 23 app demonstration walkthroughs of AI in an hour demonstrating AI Pair Programming - increasing development speed and quality by 100x:
       - Prompting with Mixture of Experts, Multiagent Systems, and Self Reward from research AI ensembles and pipelines.
-      - Classroom Syllabus of the 23 AI Demos: https://huggingface.co/Prompting-MoE-MaS-SeR
+      - Example Classroom Syllabus of the 23 AI Demos: https://huggingface.co/Prompting-MoE-MaS-SeR
       - https://optum.video.uhc.com/media/DSG%20Demo%20Day-20240724%20-%20Huggingface%20Transformers%20and%2023%20Demonstrations%20of%20AI/1_t3ximdhj
-      - Holder of most in demand / watched sessions and consistently in top 3 presenters throughout DSG.
+      - Holder of most in demand / watched video sessions.
+Consistently in top 3 presenters throughout Data Science Guild (DSG).
-   - Weekly one on one mentoring and coaching meetings with AI development engineers, and team meets for individualized learning in AI for a large number of individuals on AI and MLRB knowledge including:
+   - Weekly one on one mentor and coach leading meetings with development engineers, and individualized teaching and mentoring in AI at scale.
-      - Optum Pro team: Darshan Pathak, Harsh Patel, Brandon Torralba, Abdullah Qayam, Srikanth Vodapalli, Rajib Mondal, Akshay Sharma and more.
-      - EIS: Anne Jackson and team including recurring weekly meetings with individuals delivering new AI apps.
-(16 people)
+      - Collaboration with Optum Pro team, Enterprise Security, and AI app development.
       - Large forum presentations and Talks for AI:
          - UHC Tech Forum: Multiple large sessions on AI in Action and By The Rules for UHC TL&D Days
          - Presented to large forum (Prep 4/3 - 5/1 with trainers, Two day sessions at Learning and Development days covering Onshore and Offshore)